coralogix/terraform-provider-coralogix/docs/data-sources/rule.md

 }
 ```

-Using a code exmple like this will output the id of suce a rule:
+Using a code example like this will output the id of suce a rule:
 ```hcl
 output "name" {
   value       = coralogix_rule.my_rule.rule_id